Ascend/ascend-deployer/README.en.md

 pip3 install ascend-deployer
 ```
 - Version requirement: python >= 3.6
-- It is recommended that you install it as root and use the Python 3 and Pip3 tools on your system
+- It is recommended that you install it as root and use the python3 and pip3 tools on your system.
+If pip3 is not available, please install it by yourself
 - Refer to <a href="#pip_manual">Operation instruction: pip install</a>

 ### git install